RealFlow/Swift-CheatSheet/README.md

   * Arrays, Sets and Dictionaries
   * Arrays and dictionaries in Swift are always clear about the types of values and keys that they can store.
   * You cannot insert a value of the wrong type
-  * Swift's array and dictionaries are implemented as generic collections.
+  * Swift's array, sets and dictionaries are implemented as generic collections.

 ### Mutability of Collections

-  * If you create a collection and assign it to a variable, it is mutable
+  * Assign collection to a variable (var) means it is a mutable collection.
-  * It is immutable for a constant
+  * Assign collection to a constant (let) means it is a immutable collection.

 ### Arrays